brainelectronics/micropython-winbond/README.md

 mip.install("github:brainelectronics/micropython-winbond", version="0.4.0")
 ```

-For MicroPython versions below 1.19.1 use the `upip` package instead of `mip`
+For MicroPython versions below 1.19.1 use the `upip` package instead of `mip`.
+With `upip` always the latest available version will be installed.

 ```python
 import upip